Mark Judge, Alleged Witness To Brett Kavanaugh Sex Assault, Has Skipped Town — But 'Washington Post' Found Him

 — Molly Jong-Fast (@MollyJongFast) September 25, 2018

-Judge said in his statement last week that he would not testify to the Senate about the Kavanaugh allegation, despite being the lone named witness to the incident, but his book Wasted contains numerous accounts of have drinking and other excessive behavior by himself and his high school friends, including one friend named in the book as “Bart O’Kavanaugh,” who Judge describes as once being so drunk that he passed out and “puked in someone’s car,” according to an account by CNN.
+Judge said in his statement last week that he would not testify to the Senate about the Kavanaugh allegation, despite being the lone named witness to the incident, but his book Wasted contains numerous accounts of drinking and other excessive behavior by himself and his high school friends, including one friend named in the book as “Bart O’Kavanaugh,” who Judge describes as once being so drunk that he passed out and “puked in someone’s car,” according to an account by CNN.

 As his high school yearbook quotation, The Daily Beast reported, Judge cited a line attributed to playwright Noel Coward, “Certain women should be struck regularly, like gongs.”